Table of Contents

 Prevention of malaria

 Malaria is one of the major causes of preventable death in the world today.
 It affects more than 500 million people worldwide and causes 1 to 2 million deaths every year.
-It is a tropical infectious disease.
-The work to develop a malaria vaccine is an important tool for the future generations and is ongoing.
-There is two-way to deal with malaria, prevent a mosquito bite i.e preventative steps or attack the parasites once they have infiltrated our body.
+It is a tropical infectious disease and almost 90 per cent of the cases are from Sub-Saharan Africa.

-The first method advocates the use of mosquito nets and mosquito repellent such as permethrin to prevent mosquitoes from biting you.
+The first method advocates the use of mosquito nets and mosquito repellents such as permethrin to prevent mosquitoes from biting.
 The second form of treatment uses a chemical called Quinine present in the bark of a cinchona tree.
-A form of drug chloroquine has proven very effective against malaria though not a vaccine.
+A form of drug chloroquine has proven very effective against malaria even though it is not a vaccine.

 To learn more about malaria or other related diseases, please visit BYJU’S.

 Frequently Asked Questions

 What is Plasmodium?

 Plasmodium is a genus of parasitic protozoans that are known to infect the red blood cells in mammals and causes an infectious disease called malaria.
 Some species of plasmodium such as P.ovale, P.vivax, P.malariae and P.knowlesi are known to cause malaria.

 What are some symptoms of malaria?

 The primary symptoms include fever, fatigue, vomiting, chills, headaches, anaemia and diarrhoea.
 Muscle pain, bloody stools and profuse sweating are also seen.
 In severe cases, it can lead to seizures, coma and eventually death.